SAP-samples/abap-platform-rap640/README.md

 ## 🔁Recordings
 [^Top of page](#)

-Watch the replay of the webcast on ABAP Cloud API enablement held during SAP's Devtoberfest in 2023.
+Watch the replay of a webcast on cloud API enablement for the 3-tier extensibility model held during SAP's Devtoberfest in 2023.

 📹 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MThRxtNEHS0" target="_blank">Cloud API Enablement on SAP S/4HANA and SAP S/4HANA Cloud Private editions</a>